alexnathanson/dynamic-IP-updater/README.md

 # dynamic-IP-updater
-Updates Cloudflare load balancing origin when a server's dynamic IP changes to maintain connections
+Updates Cloudflare DNS www A record or load balancing origin when a server's dynamic IP changes to maintain connections

 This was designed for a server running on a Raspberry Pi 3B+ on a residential network with a dynamic IP.
 It is often not possible to get a static external IP from an ISP if you have a residential internet service contract.
 Commercial internet service contracts can be expensive.
-This allows you to run a server with a dynamic IP and maintain functionality even if the IP changes, through Cloudflare's load balancing services.
+This allows you to run a server with a dynamic IP and maintain functionality even if the IP changes, through Cloudflare's API.

 ## Setup
 * Server setup